jozefg/drafts/like-recursion-but-cooler-3.markdown

 probably best to read this post one piece at a time, playing with each example as you go.

-Not all of this code is mine, I've tried to link to original sources/posts where I got the code from.
+Not all of this code is mine; in the interest of being a good one-page list of examples I've attempted to make this page the transitive closure of most code examples.

+I've linked to original sources/posts where I got the code from in all these cases.
+If somethings ever unclear, please yell at me in a comment and check out what explanation the original author provided.

 ### Manipulating ASTs